 Sure a job candidate has the skills to get the job done.
 But can they communicate effectively with the team or with their boss?
 Does their personality fit the office culture or will there be clashes around the water cooler?
 When tough times come, will the employee stick with the company due to a firm belief in the company’s goals, or will they jump ship because there is no sense of loyalty or common purpose?

-Poor alignment between a company’s culture and the preferences of an employee leads to a whole host of problems including poor productivity, mental health and wellbeing issues, lack of collaboration and attrition – all of which affect the company’s bottom line.
+Poor alignment between a company’s culture and the preferences of an employee leads to a whole host of problems including poor productivity, mental health, and wellbeing issues, lack of collaboration, and attrition – all of which affect the company’s bottom line.

 Relationships – Not Resumes

 Many companies treat the interview process as transactional, as nothing more than trying to find an acceptable candidate who checks enough boxes and is willing to take the job for as low a salary as possible.
-If this is your mindset, you’re missing a golden opportunity to build something bigger and better – a culture which will sustain itself over time, lead to better performance and a far stronger (and more satisfied!) workforce.
+If this is your mindset, you’re missing a golden opportunity to build something bigger and better – a culture that will sustain itself over time, lead to better performance, and a far stronger (and more satisfied!) workforce.

 The recruiting process is not simply a transaction…it is the first step of creating a relationship.
-And this first step requires investment of time and energy, and most definitely a new way of thinking.
+And this first step requires an investment of time and energy, and most definitely a new way of thinking.
 Making the recruiting process more person-centric and less process-centric benefits everyone.
 Focus on the human side of hiring by looking at how well the candidate melds with the company culture and by clearly understanding what the candidate needs and if/how the company can meet those needs.
 This is a relationship, not a transaction…these are people, not resumes…these are possible members of your workforce, not simply job applicants.